Cruise Critic Exclusive: Carnival Corporation CEO Josh Weinstein - Cruise Critic

 "And trying to care for ... one another, make sure that we are giving our team members the resources that they need, training tools, career growth, not only to come start with us but stay with us, becoming a more-inclusive environment, seeking out different people's perspectives at all levels," Weinstein said.
 "All of those things will help us to achieve that.
 There's no silver bullet.
 It's just consistent improvement and focus on the people and what they need to succeed.
 That is a huge pillar for us as a company, for me personally."

-As Weinstein thinks about the future, on are of focus is on shifting mentality, moving from a mindframe that helped the company successfully get back to service during the pandemic to one that drives a return to strong profitability.
+As Weinstein thinks about the future, one area of focus is on shifting mentality, moving from a mindframe that helped the company successfully get back to service during the pandemic to one that drives a return to strong profitability.

 Like virtually the entire cruise industry, Carnival Corporation took on debt -- to the tune of roughly $35 billion -- during the pandemic.
 So, the shift in mentality is certainly an understandable one.